 Open wide - let’s take a look inside!

 We’re on a voyage of discovery to investigate the busy world inside our bodies!
 Do you have a toothy grin or a winning smile?
-We are going to take dental impressions and test the effects of sugary substances on our pearly whites!
+We are going to analyse what impact that eating different foods has on our teeth.

 Follow a tasty morsel as it makes its way through your digestive system, helped by some mouth-watering saliva!
 Mmmm!